Trebarwith Strand

-Trebarwith Strand (Trebervedh Sian; locally sometimes shortened to The Strand) is a section of coastline located near the coastal settlement of Trebarwith on the north coast of Cornwall, Britain, UK, 2+1/2 mi south of Tintagel.
+Trebarwith Strand (Trebervedh Sian; locally sometimes shortened to The Strand) is a section of coastline located near the coastal settlement of Trebarwith on the north coast of Cornwall, England, UK, 2+1/2 mi south of Tintagel.
 It has 800m of sandy beach contained by cliffs in which natural caves are found.
 The beach can only be accessed at low tide.
 The strand was once used to land ships to export slate from the nearby quarries while sand from the beach was used for agricultural purposes.
 The view from the beach is dominated by rocks 300m offshore known as Gull Rock or Otterham Rocks.

 History

 The name Trebarwith was first associated with the village on the higher ground to the south of the valley which is the most southerly part of Tintagel parish.
 Land at Trebarwith is first mentioned in records of 1284 and was held from 1329 until the early 16th century by the Lercedekne family.
 Trebarwith Farm is a Grade II listed building.
 The road along the valley from Penpethy to the Strand is known as the Sanding Road and was originally built c.
 1825 to allow the collection of sand.
 The local soil is acidic and so sand and lime were fed into it.
 The sand was loaded into sacks and carried up the hill by donkeys and ponies.
 A large pool that can be accessed at low tide is known as the horses' pool as this is where the animals cooled off on hot days.